BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 # ProbabilityAndAppliedStats
+The HelloWorldGitHub.java is the testing of someone else editing my code.

 The stats library program consists of two java files: StatsLibrary.java and StatsLibraryDriver.java The stats library also has two documentations: StatsLibrary.html and StatsLibraryDriver.html